Material Dispersion Technology

 Small-scale testing

 Time to design and verify the technology to quickly disperse the gaseous precursor (stored on board as a liquid), and ensure it is entrained into aircraft wake, is more than 5 years from first funding.
+Note: There has been no academic literature on this topic yet, so the below analysis is based on the Reflective team’s internal expertise along with conversations with external experts.

 References